Fort Carson hosts Career Summit for Soldiers, spouses

 |0

-This work, Fort Carson hosts Career Summit for Soldiers, spouses [Image 2 of 2], by Jordyn McCulley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Carson hosts Career Summit for Soldiers, spouses, by Jordyn McCulley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.